lyfcsdo2011/GoWhere/README.md

 We Realized some basic security policies, such as login filter, verification code, anti SQL injection and so on, mainly through the back-end.

-The database you can use mysql, importing the file named travel.sql
+The database you can use mysql, importing the file named travel.sql.

+The main description you can see by downloading the docx files.